JB1905/react-figma-ui/README.md

 ### Labels and sections

-To use a label or section, use the following markup.
+To use a label or section, use following components.

 ```jsx
 import { Label } from 'react-figma-ui';